ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 For creating automatic snapshots, follow the instructions at [Create Snapshots Periodically](../IP_Fabric_Settings/Discovery_and_Snapshots/snapshot_retention.md#create-snapshots-periodically).

-### Resource Checks before Creating a New Snapshot
+### Resource Checks Before Creating a New Snapshot

 Before creating a new snapshot, IP Fabric performs the following resource checks (if any of them fails, a new snapshot won't be created):